Today I have some Q&A from EFI readers and answers from Shawna K about burpees and jump rope.

 Shawna K’s Answer: Susan, I suggest a cross-trainer or aerobic dance shoe for rope jumping.

+Contrary to running, which stresses the heel, most of the stress of jump roping hits the forefoot.
 Most of the impact falls on the ball of the foot.
-Contrary to running, which puts stress on the heel, most of the stress of jump roping hits the forefoot.
 For that reason, your shoes need reinforced toes and ample foot cushioning.

 You want good cushioning under the forefoot and good lateral stability.
 Running shoes have more cushioning under the heel and don’t generally have good lateral stability.
-You also want shoes that have a smooth surface on the sides and bottom (nothing that will snag the rope).
+You also want shoes with smooth sides and bottom surfaces (nothing that will snag the rope).

-Choose whichever brand fits your feet the best and meets the criteria listed above.
+Choose whichever brand fits your feet the best and meets the abovementioned criteria.
 In the end, the shoe should feel good when you bounce up and down on the balls of your feet and when you move your feet around.

 Have a great Friday.